Ashley Johnson: Personal life

 The first campaign of Critical Role began two years prior to the start of the series as a one-off, simplified Dungeons & Dragons game for Liam O'Brien's birthday.
 The players enjoyed the game so much that they continued to play it and brought in additional friends, including Johnson, who joined in the second game.
 After Felicia Day heard about the private home game from Johnson, she approached the group about playing it in a live-streamed format for Geek & Sundry.

 Johnson enjoys singing and can play the guitar, piano, violin, and cello; she occasionally posted covers of songs on her SoundCloud page until late 2012.
 Her performance as Ellie in The Last of Us Part II included acoustic guitar covers of "Future Days" by Pearl Jam, "Take On Me" by A-ha, "True Faith" by New Order, and "Through the Valley" by Shawn James.
 She also joined co-star Troy Baker (in character as Ellie and Joel) to perform a cover of Johnny Cash's rendition of "Wayfaring Stranger", which plays over the end credits of the game.
 She later provided vocals for the Critical Role theme songs "Your Turn to Roll" and "It's Thursday Night".

-In 2012, Johnson began dating writer and musician Brian W. Foster, who also went on to host the Critical Role after-show Talks Machina.
-Johnson was first introduced to Foster by Troy Baker when working on The Last of Us; Foster and Baker were then roommates.
-The couple announced their engagement in December 2018.
-In May 2023, it was reported that Johnson had separated from Foster and filed a restraining order against him, citing abuse and threats.
+In 2012, Johnson began dating writer and musician Brian W. Foster, who later hosted the Critical Role after-show Talks Machina.
+They were first introduced by Troy Baker, Foster's roommate at the time, during the making of The Last of Us.
+In December 2018, they announced their engagement.
+In May 2023, Johnson separated from Foster and filed a restraining order against him, citing abuse and threats.
 All videos and mentions of Foster were wiped from the online profiles of Critical Role.
 In October 2023, Johnson and six other women (including her sister and two Critical Role employees) filed a lawsuit against Foster that alleged assault, domestic violence, gender violence, sexual battery, stalking, civil rights violations, and intentional infliction of emotional distress.
+In January 2025, it was announced that the case had been dismissed after all parties involved in the lawsuit reached a private settlement.